Wera Hobhouse: Parliamentary career

 In 2017, Hobhouse was selected as the Liberal Democrat prospective parliamentary candidate for the constituency of Bath.
 Hobhouse stood on a pro-European platform which emphasised housing, education, congestion and pollution concerns, as well as opposition to the incumbent Conservative MP's plans to link the A46 and A36 roads together.
 Her party emphasised the need for Labour supporters to vote tactically for Hobhouse to defeat the Conservatives.
 At the snap 2017 general election, Hobhouse was elected to Parliament as the MP for Bath with 47.3% of the vote and a majority of 5,694 votes.

 Following her election, Hobhouse was appointed as the Liberal Democrat spokesperson for housing, communities and local government.
 She made her maiden speech on 29 June 2017, and sat on the Committee on Exiting the European Union.

-On 6 March 2018, Hobhouse presented a Private Members' Bill to amend the Sexual Offences Act 2003; her bill aimed to outlaw acts of voyeurism, especially upskirting, which were not then explicitly covered by UK law.
+On 6 March 2018, Hobhouse presented a private members' bill to amend the Sexual Offences Act 2003; her bill aimed to outlaw acts of voyeurism, especially upskirting, which were not then explicitly covered by UK law.
 Justice Secretary David Gauke signalled that the government would support Hobhouse's bill, which was later supported by the Prime Minister, Theresa May.
 Hobhouse's bill was not debated at its presentation in the House of Commons.
 At its second reading in the Commons on 15 June 2018, Conservative MP Christopher Chope objected to Hobhouse's bill, preventing its passage through the Commons.
 The Prime Minister, Theresa May, expressed her disappointment at the objection.
 Following his objection, the government reaffirmed its commitment to introduce legislation to outlaw upskirting.
-A government bill to outlaw upskirting was introduced to the House of Commons on 21 June 2018; and passed its second reading on 3 July 2018 to become the Voyeurism (Offences) Act 2019.
+A government bill to outlaw upskirting was introduced to the Commons on 21 June 2018; and passed its second reading on 3 July 2018 to become the Voyeurism (Offences) Act 2019.

 In an interview with HuffPost UK published in May 2018, Hobhouse warned against what she described as a "toxic" immigration debate in the UK.
-She acknowledged her party's limited resources following its electoral collapse at the 2015 general election, and affirmed that she was happy with Vince Cable as the party's leader.
-She urged the party to do more to increase its diversity.
+She acknowledged her party's "limited" resources following its electoral collapse at the 2015 general election, and affirmed that she was "happy" with Vince Cable as the party's leader.
+She urged the party to "do more" to increase its diversity.
 In July 2018, Hobhouse was criticised for claiming £4,800 in parliamentary expenses for a heavy duty colour printer.
 Defending her actions, Hobhouse said that she had saved the taxpayer £40,000 by taking over the lease from Bath's previous MP and that she required the printer for her constituency letters.
 In October 2018, Hobhouse's constituency office announced that it had completed 6,000 pieces of casework.